akhatarmourad/Youcan-Frontend-Coding-Challenge/README.md

 ![Postamn & APIs](./Attatchments/Weather-API-Postman.png)

 The [Air Quality Index (AQI)](https://openweathermap.org/air-pollution-index-levels) is calculated based on data from the Pollution APIs, using a standard formula to assess air quality levels.

+> [!IMPORTANT]
+> The Celsius/Fahrenheit and Metric/Imperial toggles are linked.
+Imperial is the same as Fahrenheit, so both can't be selected at once.
+I've handled this case, you can try it.

 ![AQI Formula](./Attatchments/AQI-Formula.png)